rkalendar/TotalRepeats/README.md

 In the TotalRepeats online version (https://primerdigital.com/tools/repeats.html), the default setting is to classify sequences with a parameter (nsize=1).

 ## imgx=
 The resulting image can be stretched in width if more detailed analysis is required (default imgx=5).
 This value determines the width of the image, the higher the value, the longer the width.
 The minimum value of imgx=1 (maximum compression), and a value of imgx=20 for the most stretched image width.
+Two files with the *.png and *.svg extensions are used to save graphic results.
 ```
 java -jar -Xms16g -Xmx32g C:\TotalRepeats\dist\TotalRepeats.jar E:\Genomes\T2T-CHM13v2.0\ imgx=1
 ```